Asian Private Banker

 Asian Private Banker is a B2B financial media company that informs and connects members of the private banking and private wealth communities in the Asia-Pacific region and its connected areas.

 History

 Asian Private Banker was founded in November 2009 by Andrew Shale, who also is the Chief Executive Officer.

 Audience

-The platform primarily serves C-suite executives, fund selection specialists, relationship managers, and braoder investment professionals across the APAC region.
+The platform primarily serves C-suite executives, fund selection specialists, relationship managers, and broader investment professionals across the APAC region.
 It also draws in service providers, including technology companies, consultancy firms, and PR agencies, who cater to wealth management firms and are keen to stay updated on the latest trends in the region.

 Content

 Digital

 The website provides definitive daily intelligence and news services on the major trends, personnel changes, market data, and regulations affecting Asia's private banking and wealth management industries.

 Events

 Asian Private Banker hosts large events for regional and global private banking and wealth management leaders.
 The annual Asian Private Banker Summits in Hong Kong and Singapore attract senior talent from across Asia’s private banks and wealth management sector, with a reputation for their large of audiences, breadth and depth of content and the seniority of participating speakers.
 The company also produces more business function-focused events, including a DPM series, a Fund Selector series, and an Alternatives series.
 It also conducts market-focused events that highlight the latest trends and opportunities in Thailand and China.